search icon

 A company’s creditors could also request dissolution if they feel it’s necessary to recover the money they’re owed.

-How to dissolve a company
+How to Dissolve a Company

 Dissolving a business requires more than just ceasing operations and locking the door.
 All remaining assets and liabilities have to be managed appropriately to avoid legal repercussions.
 Here are the steps required to properly dissolve a business.

-Filing the dissolution paperwork
+File the dissolution paperwork

 Liquidate company assets